mitchpaulus/neobem/doc/reference.inc.md

 ### Loading JSON

-To load JSON formatted data, you can use a structure with the following options.
+To load JSON formatted data, you can use a dictionary with the following options.

 1. `type`: Required.
 This must be set to `'JSON'`{.nbem}.